ansible/awx/docs/rbac.md

 The RBAC system allows you to create and layer roles for controlling access to resources.
 Any Django Model can be made into a resource in the RBAC system by using the `ResourceMixin`.
 Once a model is accessible as a resource you can extend the model definition to have specific roles using the `ImplicitRoleField`.
-This role field allows you to configure the name of a role, any parents a role may have, and the permissions this role will grant to members.
+Within the declaration of this role field you can also specify any parents the role may have, and the RBAC system will take care of all the appropriate ancestral binding that takes place behind the scenes to ensure that the model you've declared is kept up to date as the relations in your model change.

 ### Roles